 Though I’m definitely not very knowledgeable about musicians or rock and roll history, this resort is one of my favorites at Universal Orlando.
 We have stayed at the Hard Rock Hotel multiple times and really enjoy this resort.
 Check out our Universal Studios Orlando Hard Rock Hotel room review.

 6601 Adventure Way, Orlando, FL 32819

-You’ll enjoy waterfalls cascading on the tropical grounds of this hotel.
-The Caribbean theme carries over to the 16,000 square foot pool with a sand beach and it’s lush green gardens.
+You will enjoy waterfalls cascading on the tropical grounds of this hotel.
+The Caribbean theme carries over to the 16,000 square foot pool with a sand beach and its lush green gardens.

 Rooms are large with fun tropical themes, you can easily upgrade to lagoon or pool views.
 Kids suites are available.